codegen-showcase/xero_accounting_py/README.md

-# Xero Accounting API - Python
+# Xero: Accounting + Projects APIs - Python

-xero-accounting (10.0.0)
+This README can be edited between codegens.
+The "Module Documentation and Snippets" section stays up to date automatically even when you edit this file.

 ## Getting Started